-I am making a point of stressing about against rude commenting on this blog because I feel very strongly about it.
+I am making a point of stressing about against rude commenting on this blog because it is something that I feel very strongly about.
 I would love to hear from you, even if you are expressing an opinion which does not agree with my way of thinking.
 But please have your say without being rude.
 I set great store by politeness, and since this my blog I reserve the right to delete rude or obnoxious comments and will do so without hesitation.

 This is addressed to that very small percentage of people (who probably will not be reading this) who feel the need to "borrow without permission", matter from blogs.
 Please understand that I put in a lot of time and effort into my pictures and posts.